"SNe Ia twins" in the Hubble flow, and the determination of H0: On the convergence of the distance to our anchors

 \subsection{NGC 5643}

 In the most recent papers by the SH0ES collaboration (years 2024--2025), the distances to NGC 5643 are given not only using the Cepheids method, but also the other methods used by the CCHP.

 The values from SH0ES in the Table 2 from Li et al. (2024) include TRGB distances obtained with the JWST and they are compared with their Cepheids distance determination to the same galaxies.
-Their TRGB values are not far from the Cepheids ones (only differing by $\pm$ 0.02 mag at most).
+Their TRGB SH0ES values are not far from the Cepheids ones (only differing by $\pm$ 0.02 mag at most).
 The Cepheid distance modulus of reference for NGC 5643 is $\mu$ $=$ 30.55 $\pm$ 0.063 mag, which is the same as in Riess et al. (2022).
 Their TRGB values slightly change if one uses different values for their smoothing s$=$ 0.10 or s$=$ 0.05.
 Fortunately, for NGC 5643 the difference is small ($\Delta \mu$ $=$ 0.01): the distance is 30.57 $\pm$ 0.06 mag, when using a smoothing of s=0.10, or 30.58 $\pm$ 0.06 mag when using a smoothing of s=0.05.
-The latest value from the TRGB method for NGC 5643 in 2025 obtained by the CCHP collaboration is $\mu$ $=$ 30.643 $\pm$ 0.066 mag (Freedman et al. 2025).
+The latest value from the TRGB method for NGC 5643 in 2025 obtained by the CCHP collaboration is $\mu$ $=$ 30.643 $\pm$ 0.066 mag (Hoyt el al. 2025) but, in the compilation of Freedman et al. (2025), the error is of 0.071 mag.
 This value has changed often during the last year.
-The distance has gone in the last months from $\mu$ $=$ 30.61 $\pm$ 0.07 mag (Freedman et al. 2024) to $\mu$ $=$ 30.643 $\pm$ 0.066 mag (Freedman et.al.
-2025).
-There is a considerable difference in the TRGB values provided by SH0ES and by the CCHP.
+The distance has gone in the last months from $\mu$ $=$ 30.61 $\pm$ 0.07 mag (Freedman et al. 2024) to $\mu$ $=$ 30.643 $\pm$ 0.066 mag (Hoyt et al. 2025).
+In 2021, the TRGB distance to NGC 5643 was significantly lower with a distance modulus of $\mu$ $=$ 30.48 $\pm$ 0.03 (stat) $\pm$ 0.07 (sys) (Hoyt et al. 2021).
+There is a considerable difference in the TRGB values provided by SH0ES and by the CCHP, and even between the values provided by the CCHP in the last years.

 Fortunately, there is an agreement on the distance to NGC 5643 between Cepheids used by SH0ES (Riess et al. 2022) and JAGB stars used by the CCHP (Freedman et al. 2025).
 As mentioned above the Cepheid distance value by SH0ES is $\mu$ $=$ 30.55 $\pm$ 0.06 mag, and their TRGB value $\mu$ $=$ 30.57/30.58 $\pm$ 0.06 mag.
 Whereas the TRGB value by the CCHP has been changing often, their JAGB value seems stable at $\mu$ $=$ 30.582 $\pm$ 0.038 mag.
 (The JAGB value by SH0ES is 30.54 $\pm$ 0.04, well in line with the previous values).
-We compare then our results using as anchor for this galaxy the Cepheids by SH0ES with the value anchored in the JAGB stars by the CCHP in section 7.
+We compare then our results using as anchor for this galaxy the Cepheids by SH0ES with the value anchored in the JAGB stars by the CCHP in section 6.